idelchi/gogen/README.md

 # Run benchmark to measure hashing performance across costs
 gogen hash -b password

+# Hash a password using argon2
+gogen hash -t argon password
 ```

 For detailed help on any command: